hsiaor/fahrenheit-to-celcius-converter/README.md

 # Fahrenheit to Celcius Converter
 ---

-Clear instructions for how to programmatically REQUEST data from the microservice you implemented.
-Include an example call.
+This microservice converts temperatures from Fahrenheit to Celcius.

-## How to programmatically REQUEST data from the microservice
+## How to programmatically REQUEST and RECEIVE data from the microservice

-1. Open a terminal and start the server program by running:
+1. Open a terminal and start the Server program by running:

     ```sh
     python celcius_server.py
     ```

+2. Open a NEW terminal and start the Client program by running:

+    ```sh
+    python celcius_client.py
+    ```

-2. At the prompt, enter the temperature in Fahrenheit.
+3. At the prompt in the Client program terminal, enter the temperature in Fahrenheit.

-3. Wait for the microserver to return the temperature in Celcius.
+4. Wait for the microservice to return the temperature in Celcius.

-## Clear instructions for how to programmatically RECEIVE data from the microservice you implemented.

 ## UML sequence diagram showing how requesting and receiving data works.
 Make it detailed enough that your teammate (and your grader) will understand.